GeorgeSchiro/GoPcBackup/README.md

 Losing a single file can often do serious damage to a software project.
 Seeing a previous version of a file (and restoring it) is often a saving grace.
 The ability to see old versions of your files without the complexity of a version control system is also a benefit.

-If you are not a programmer, yet you have many relatively small files to backup (general documents and images, not large audio / video files), this software may be helpful to you too.
+If you are not a programmer, yet you have many relatively small files to backup (general data files, documents and images, not large audio / video files), this software may be helpful to you too.
 This is especially true if you keep your files in various folders in one place (eg. on your desktop or some other central location like "My Documents").

 <b>GoPC Backup</b> initially presents a setup wizard to make it easy to get the software up-and-running fast.
 All of its flexibility is managed through a plain-text profile file (ie. a configuration file).
 Everything is managed through the profile file. <b>GoPC Backup</b> does not use the windows registry at all.